trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 See :doc:`/connector` for more information about configuring connectors.

-.. _running_presto:
+.. _running_trino:

-Running Presto
+Running Trino
 --------------

 The installation directory contains the launcher script in ``bin/launcher``.
-Presto can be started as a daemon by running the following:
+Trino can be started as a daemon by running the following:

 .. code-block:: text